“If the house is to be set in order, one cannot begin with the present, he must begin with the past.” – John Hope Franklin

 into the complex fabric of race in America.
 Listen, react, be a voice for change.

-Acclaimed actor and playwright Mike Wiley has spent the last decade fulfilling his mission to bring educational theatre to young about_portrait1audiences and communities across the country.
+Acclaimed actor and playwright Mike Wiley has spent the last decade fulfilling his mission to bring educational theatre to young audiences and communities across the country.
 In the early days of his career, Wiley found few theatrical resources to shine a light on key events and figures in African-American history.
 To bring these stories to life, he started his own production company.

 Through his performances, Wiley has introduced countless students and communities to the legacies of Emmett Till, Henry “Box” Brown and more.
 His recent works include a one-man play based on Tim Tyson’s memoir Blood Done Sign My Name and The Parchman Hour, an ensemble production celebrating the bravery and determination of the Freedom Riders who risked their lives to desegregate Southern interstate bus travel in 1961.